Building a Compartmental PK Model

 1 Introduction

 This tutorial walks through the process of building a pharmacokinetic (PK) model of the combined PKPD model for Warfarin that was introduced in the previous tutorial.
-It is assumed that the two-compartment model with first-order absorption and absorption lag, inter-individual variability on clearance (\(CL)\), central volume of distribution (\(V_c\)), and absorption half-life (\(t_{abs}\)), allometric scaling on PK parameters, and a combined proportional and additive residual error model has already been established.
+It is assumed that the one-compartment model with first-order absorption and absorption lag, inter-individual variability on clearance (\(CL)\), central volume of distribution (\(V_c\)), and absorption half-life (\(t_{abs}\)), allometric scaling on PK parameters, and a combined proportional and additive residual error model has already been established.
 Conceptually, the structural model can be summarized as follows:

 1. Depot (absorption compartment)